massimo-nocentini/Booklet-DSst/source/pharo/hierarchies.rst

 .. pharo:autocompiledmethod:: Random>>#privateNextSeed

-which provides the implementation, finally.
+which finally provides the implementation according to :cite:`10.1145/63039.63042` as the message's comment states.

 The *exponential* distribution
 ++++++++++++++++++++++++++++++